5 ways new rules will help you keep track of the cost of advice and investment performance

-- More information about transaction fees
+- More information about transaction and operating fees

-- More information about performance
+- More information about the performance of your investments

-- Consistent formats and calculations
+- Standard information and calculations

 - Clearer information about scholarship plan investments